-Join Vince Kotchian for an in-depth discussion in this video Calorie counting, part of Everyday Math Fundamentals.
+Join Vince Kotchian for an in-depth discussion in this video Calorie counting, part of Learning Everyday Math.

 - All right, in this movie I am going to talk about…counting calories.…We're gonna use math to figure out how many grams…of carbohydrates, protein, and fat you can eat per day,…on a 2,000 calorie diet.…So I'll start off with just a fact or two here.…Gram of carbohydrate or protein…has 4 calories per gram.…A gram of fat has 9 calories per gram.…